 The Office of Special Council for Immigration-Related Unfair Employment Practices, Civil Rights Division, Department of Justice (OSC), enforces the anti-discrimination provisions of the INA.
 Title VII of the Civil Rights Act of 1964 (Title VII), as amended, also prohibits national origin discrimination, among other types of conduct.
 OSC and EEOC share jurisdiction over national origin discrimination charges.
 Generally, the EEOC has jurisdiction over larger employers with 15 or more employees, whereas OSC has jurisdiction over smaller employers with between four and 14 employees.

-The DHS may also impose penalties if it is revealed that an employer knowingly hired or knowingly continued to employ an unauthorized worker, or failed to comply with the employment eligibility verification requirements with respect to employees hired after November 6, 1986.
-“If DHS determines that you knowingly hired unauthorized aliens, continued to employ aliens knowing that they were not authorized or have become unauthorized to work in the United States, or practiced unlawful discrimination, you may be ordered to cease and desist from such activities and pay a civil penalty of $375 and not more than $3,200 for a first offense; not less than $3,2000 and not more than $6,5000 for a second offense; and up to $16,000 for each subsequent offense of an unauthorized alien.
+The DHS or an administrative law judge may also impose penalties if it is revealed that an employer knowingly hired or knowingly continued to employ an unauthorized worker, or failed to comply with the employment eligibility verification requirements with respect to employees hired after November 6, 1986.
+“If DHS or an administrative law judge determines that you knowingly hired unauthorized aliens, continued to employ aliens knowing that they were not authorized or have become unauthorized to work in the United States, or practiced unlawful discrimination, you may be ordered to cease and desist from such activities and pay a civil penalty.
 The penalty can also include possible imprisonment.
-Failure to properly complete, retain, and/or make available for inspection Forms I-9 could result in a civil penalty in an amount not less than $110 and not more than $1,100 for each violation.”
+Failure to properly complete, retain, and/or make available for inspection Forms I-9 could result in a civil penalty for each violation.”